 approved Government Land policies.
 Any signature subject to the following endorsement: Signed only as acknowledgement that a development application is being made in respect of a proposal that includes Crown land, Crown reserves under management for the purpose, or a road and to perimit this uppose, or a road and to perimit this uppose, or a road and to perimit the appropriate provision of the Pluraing and Development Act 2008. (including any planning scheme).
 The signature does not represent approval or consent for planning purposes.
 Further, in the event that development approval or consent for planning burgoses.
 Further, in the devent that development approval or consent for planning upposes.
-Further, in the event that development approval or consent for planning or consent for the proposal, the above signature should not be taken as an exclosivedgement of or consent to the commencement or carrying out of the proposal for the former or the sufficiency of the former or the consended on the former or the crown land component.
+Further, in the event that development approval or consent for planning or consent for the proposal, the above signature should not be taken as an exclosivedgement of or consent to the commencement or carrying out of the proposal for the former or the sufficiency of the former or the commencement or carrying out of the proposal for the former or the commencement or carrying out of the proposal for the former or the commencement or carrying out of the proposal for the former or the commencement or carrying out the proposal for the former or the commencement or carrying out the proposal former or the commencement or carrying out the proposal former or the commencement or carrying out the proposal former or the pr